 Photograph of inside of fiberglass post clock with crack.

 Without GPS: Yearly, when control located indoors +- 1 minute, outdoors +- 3 minutes.
 With GPS: 1 microsecond 1×10-6.

-Standard size clock movement and controls are stock items, other products are made to your specification in our manufacturing facility in Medfield, Massachusetts USA.
-Lead time vary based on the product and scope of design.
-We will work with you to meet your requirements and will make delivery required for your deadline.
+Standard size clock movements and controls are stock items, other products are made to your specification in our manufacturing facility in Medfield, Massachusetts USA.
+Lead times vary based on the product and scope of design.
+We will work with you to meet your requirements and will make delivery dates required for your deadline.

 We use a variety of different methods to light both our tower and street clocks with LEDs.
-Typically backlighting and edge Lighting, but also halo and surface mount lighting on clock hands and dial markings (see products & specs – 1000/1100 Silhouette – Illuminated ).
-Our backlighting is even and light sources are back from the clock face.
+Our standards include backlighting, and edge lighting, we also can provide halo and surface mount lighting on clock hands and dial markings (see products & specs – 1000/1100 Silhouette – Illuminated ).
+Our backlighting is even, with light sources spaced back from the clock face to eliminate hot spots.
 Various options are available, ranging from dimmers, RGB (color changing), and warmer and cooler whites, contact us for details.

 Our tower clock movements are “Pulse” driven – they run 6 seconds of every minute.
-The motion is smooth and not jerky and used on clocks up to 35′ in diameter.
+The motion is smooth, not jerky, and used on clocks up to 35 ft. in diameter.
 This tower clock movement design is backwards compatible both electrically and physically with tower clock movements we have been making for the last 70+ years.
-Synchronous movements are still available from our firm but they can drift when they start up or stop.
+Synchronous movements are also still available from our firm.

 All of our clock products use split hand hubs to attach the clock hands to the shafts.
 We do not use set screws as they will loosen with time.
 This prevents the hands from becoming loose in strong winds and/or adverse weather.